 In contrast, many rural areas have successfully utilized a service count to secure information on unsheltered homeless.
 In a service count, agencies that provide services that people who are homeless tend to seek (food pantry, soup kitchen, day shelters, drop-in agencies, provider organizations, etc.), survey people over more than a single day in the week following the night of the count.
-Coalitions may conduct a service-based count from between 1 and 7 days, but it must not exceed 7 days (2/2/17) after the designated count night.
+Coalitions may conduct a service-based count from between 1 and 7 days, but it must not exceed 7 days (2/1/18) after the designated count night.

-If a coalition decides to utilize a service count strategy as all or part of their count, it must collect the Unique Identifier information on everyone surveyed to ensure individuals were not also counted in the shelter count or by observation during a street/unsheltered count.
-A coalition can supplement a service count by surveying people living in places not meant for human habitation - once again, the Unique Identifier information is extremely critical to ensuring that an un-duplicated count is completed.
+If a coalition decides to utilize a service count strategy as all or part of their count, it must inform Kristin Zakoor of THN as soon as possible so systems can be put in place to ensure individuals were not also counted in the shelter count or by observation during a street/unsheltered count.